xapian/xapian-docsprint/overview.rst

 To be able to generate this documentation from a git checkout, you'll need the `Sphinx documentation tool <https://sphinx-doc.org/>`_.
-If you're using Debian or Ubuntu or another Debian-derived distro, you can get this by installing either the `python-sphinx` or `python3-sphinx` package.
+If you're using Debian or Ubuntu or another Debian-derived distro, you can get this by installing the `python3-sphinx` package.
 Once you have Sphinx installed, you can generate HTML output with ``make html`` (for a full list of available formats, see ``make``).